 ISGAP also has limited space for graduate and undergraduate university students with strong academic credentials, proven leadership skills, and commitment to social justice.
 Successful applicants will qualify as Elie Wiesel – Martin Luther King Jr. Scholars, who run student-led projects to combat antisemitism and racism on campus.

 Scholars-in-Residence are required to submit a CV, a letter of intent, two letters of recommendation, as well as a letter from the Chair, Dean, or Provost of the scholar’s home department, confirming that the scholar will be able to teach the course designed at the ISGAP-Oxford Summer Institute, within one academic year, and on at least two subsequent occasions.

 Wiesel-King Jr. Scholars are required to submit a CV, two reference letters and a concise project proposal.
 Jr. Scholars will work to design projects to combat antisemitism to be implemented in their home university, following the program.

 The application deadline is 1 May 2023.
 Applicants are accepted on a rolling basis, please note that early applicants are encouraged as space is limited.
-Accepted candidates will be liable to pay tuition fees of $1000 USD.
+Accepted Scholars-in-Residence will be liable to pay tuition fees of $2000 USD, Wiesel-King Jr. Scholars will be liable to pay tuition fees of $1400.
 Tuition will cover the cost for the programme, and includes accommodation and board.
 Limited scholarships are available for exceptional candidates.

 Applications should be submitted via email to [email protected] under the subject heading “Oxford 2023 Applicant”